-- International and national evidence tells us that from birth, specially the first 3 years sets the groundwork for children’s social, physical, emotional, language and cognitive development.
+- International and national evidence tells us that from birth, specially the first three years sets the groundwork for children’s social, physical, emotional, language and cognitive development.

-- The ACT Government is making sure every child, from the age of 3 will be able to access the best early childhood education possible.
+- The ACT Government is making sure every child, from the age of three will be able to access the best early childhood education possible.

 - We have received advice from an Early Childhood Advisory Council and a targeted consultation process which told us two years of play-based learning before school is supported by the community.

-- The best evidence suggests that at a minimum 15 hours a week, 600 hours a year of quality early childhood education helps 3 and 4 year-olds have the best start to life.
+- The best evidence suggests that at a minimum 15 hours a week, 600 hours a year of quality early childhood education helps three and four year-olds have the best start to life.

-- Offering 3 and 4 year-olds quality early childhood education is a key recommendation of the Lifting our Game report commissioned by States and Territories.
+- Offering three and four year-olds quality early childhood education is a key recommendation of the Lifting our Game report commissioned by States and Territories.
 The Early Childhood Strategy aligns with the findings of the Lifting our Game report.

-- We will still provide 15 hours a week, 600 hours a year of free quality early childhood education to 4 year-olds in partnership with the Australian Government.
+- We will still provide 15 hours a week, 600 hours a year of free quality early childhood education to four year-olds in partnership with the Australian Government.

 - All early childhood settings in the ACT (aka childcare) including preschools use the Belonging, Being and Becoming – The Early Years Learning Framework (the Framework).

 - Play-based learning, communication, language and relationships are a key part of the Framework.